adobe/experience-platform-streaming-connect/DEVELOPER_GUIDE.md

 Once the Connect server is running on port 8083, you can use REST APIs to launch multiple instances of connectors.

-#### Adobe Experience Platform Sink Connector

-#### Before you begin

-First, you need to get an API Key and IMS Token for accessing Adobe Cloud Platform APIs.
-We recommend you start with [this tutorial][tutorial].
-There's also a [super helpful blogpost][blogpost] to better guide you through this process.

 #### Create a Streaming Connection